Inflect logo

 Natural Disaster Risk

-Surabaya has a moderate overall disaster risk profile, with an INFORM Risk score of 4.5 out of 10, as of September 2025.
-The primary threats are environmental, and any infrastructure deployment must account for these specific, high-risk factors.
+Surabaya has a Medium disaster risk profile, with an overall INFORM Risk score of 4.5 out of 10, as of September 2025.
+The area's geography exposes it to several significant natural hazards that require robust infrastructure planning and mitigation.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business